 It is also effective to think about themes in your student’s life.
 If history and politics are an academic interest, for instance, rounding out the student’s program with the debate team, Model UN, or Mock Trial will indicate a strong interest across different venues.
 Is your student a stellar English student?
 The literary magazine or school paper are good choices.

 Reaching beyond school is also a positive sign of interest, maturity, and engagement.
 Look for opportunities within the community to volunteer in areas that correspond with other interests.
 For instance, if your student loves environmental studies, working with local committees, working with the state park system, volunteering in dune replenishment, etc., can further demonstrate the student’s interests.

-As you move through these conversations, help your student envision themselves as a complete picture.
+As you move through each conversation with your eighth grader, help your student envision themselves as a complete picture.
 Who are they?
 How would they live a daily life that would demonstrate who they are?
 What makes them happy?
 What makes them productive?
 When the student finds a way to connect academic interests with co-curricular interests, they will find themselves more energized and thus more effective in building a successful high school career.